 The goal of the Records Management Section is to ensure the entry of law enforcement information into the records management system and Georgia Crime Information Center database in a timely manner.
-It is also the goal to process all requests made under the Georgia Open Records Act in a timely manner and in accordance with all applicable and current laws.
+It's goal is also to process all requests made under the Georgia Open Records Act in a timely manner and in accordance with all applicable and current laws.
 The section will also handle the permitting function for certain business/individuals.